 “Almost Famous just felt like nostalgia for a time I won’t experience.”

 Merely by being an extremely popular film that happens to center around a music journalist, there’s a preconception that every music journalist therefore must have watched Almost Famous (or will otherwise be forced to do so by their colleagues).
 I imagine it’s like being a teacher and not having watched Dead Poets Society.
-“People had been telling me to watch it since I first started writing professionally (and before that, because I was a Music Kid), and I was reluctant to watch it,” says 22-year-old Joshua Copperman, editor of The Singles Jukebox and a contributor to Pitchfork, Billboard, and others (more recently under the pen name Hannah Jocelyn).
+“People had been telling me to watch it since I first started writing professionally (and before that, because I was a Music Kid), and I was reluctant to watch it,” says 22-year-old Hannah Jocelyn, editor of The Singles Jukebox and a contributor to Pitchfork, Billboard, and others.
 “While I found a lot of charming moments, it definitely felt very “okay, Xer” to me – so more or less what I expected.
 It felt like an alternate universe where music journalism was the most important field to ever exist, which felt like a reach even though it was supposed to feel exaggerated.
 Almost Famous just felt like nostalgia for a time I won’t experience.”

-Joshua first watched the film just last summer, and rather than fuelling his passion for music journalism, it actually made him slightly more cynical.
-“It’s supposed to make you believe in the power of music, but a lot of my work deals with whether music can continue to exist at all,” he explains.
+Hannah first watched the film just last summer, and rather than fuelling her passion for music journalism, it actually made them slightly more cynical.
+“It’s supposed to make you believe in the power of music, but a lot of my work deals with whether music can continue to exist at all,” they explain.
 “To a lot of people, music is background noise, and when they’re invested they’re more invested in the artist than the actual music they make.”
 There’s definitely evidence of that in the movie – beyond William calling Stillwater’s guitar sound “incendiary” in a blatant attempt to get access to their show, it’s seemingly more concerned with the culture of rock n’ roll than the music itself, let alone the process of writing about it.